 Example

 The VTK-m source distribution includes a number of examples.
 The goal of the VTK-m examples is to illustrate specific VTK-m concepts in a consistent and simple format.
-However, these examples only cover a small portion of the capabilities of VTK-m.
+However, these examples cover only a small portion of the capabilities of VTK-m.

 Below is a simple example of using VTK-m to create a simple data set and use VTK-m's rendering engine to render an image and write that image to a file.
 It then computes an isosurface on the input data set and renders this output data set in a separate image file: